jaredhazlett/heroesofpymoli-data-analysis/README.md

 url for jupyter-notebook - http://localhost:8888/notebooks/Pandas%20Homework%20Final.ipynb

-I'm not sure why my computer is pathing incorrectly.
-I'm fixing this issue on saturday.

-Thanks.
+I'm not clear on git pushing, I'll have to review with the instructor and TA's on saturday.
+Sorry about that.